Louis Riel, 1880.

 Even the name stirs strong emotions.
 Variously known as the Second Riel Rebellion, the North-West Rebellion, the North-West Uprising, and the North-West Resistance, its names convey various interpretations and levels of intensity.
 Since the term “rebellion” was used most often in contemporary accounts and since this article focuses primarily on the military campaign rather than on the rights and resistance of the Metis, that term seems appropriate here.

 Hoping to unite all in a common cause, Metis leader Louis Riel sent a petition to Ottawa outlining their grievances.
-Ensuring Metis property rights and increasing food rations to Natives would have alleviated many of the problems before they reached the boiling point.
+Ensuring Metis property rights and increasing food rations to the indigenous population would have alleviated many of the problems before they reached the boiling point.
 But government inertia proved disastrous.
-When Ottawa disregarded Riel’s petition, he formed a provisional government on March19, 1885, and established an armed force at Batoche under Gabriel Dumont.
+When Ottawa disregarded Riel’s petition, he formed a provisional government on March 19, 1885, and established an armed force at Batoche under Gabriel Dumont.

 Prime Minister John A. Macdonald’s federal government lost little time in responding to what it saw as a threat to the new dominion, which was barely eighteen years old.
 On March 23, Macdonald ordered Middleton to the troubled region and called troops into active service.
 A government that had long procrastinated over Metis rights was now acting to suppress an uprising that had not yet broken out.